EzeOnoky/Project-Base-Learning-9/README.md

 ![9_3](https://github.com/EzeOnoky/Project-Base-Learning-9/assets/122687798/b48da83c-84a4-4325-b81a-07a116232a5a)

+### 2. - Creating Job and Configuring GIT Based Push Trigger

-### 2. - Go to Jenkins web console, click "New Item" and create a "Freestyle project"
+Go to Jenkins web console, click "New Item" and create a "Freestyle project"

 i had to connect to GitHub repository, and copied the URL of my Project 7 repo